-Sı ubpart C-Electronic Signatures text Agilent product Se ec.
-11.100 General requirements а Each electronic signature shall be unique to one individual and shall not be reused by, o reassigned to, anyone else.
-Responsibility of the system administrator. r b Before an organization establishes, assigns certifies, or otherwise sanctions an individual's electronic signature, or any element of such electronic signature, the organization shall verify the identity of the individual. s, Responsibility of the organization.
-C Persons using electronic signatures shall, prior to or at the time of such use, certify to the agency that the electronic signatures in their system, used on or after August 20, 1997, are intended to be the legally binding equivalent of traditional handwritten signatures.
+Sı ubpart C-Electronic Signatures text Agilent product S ec.
+11.100 General requirements а Each electronic signature shall be unique to one individual and shall not be reused by, or reassigned to, anyone else. · b Before an organization establishes, assigns, certifies, or otherwise sanctions an individual's electronic signature, or any element of such electronic signature, the organization shall verify the identity of the individual.
+Responsibility of the organization. С Persons using electronic signatures shall, prior to or at the time of such use, certify to the agency that the electronic signatures in their system, used on or after August 20, 1997, are intended to be the legally binding equivalent of traditional handwritten signatures.
 Responsibility of the organization and each system user (Manager, Analyst, Operator) who uses an electronic signature.
 1 The certification shall be submitted in paper form and signed with a traditional handwritten signature, to the Office of Regional Operations (HFC-100), 5600 Fishers Lane, Rockville, MD 20857.
 Responsibility of the organization and each system user (Manager, Analyst, Operator) who uses an electronic signature.
-2 Persons using electronic signatures sha upon agency request, provide additional certification or testimony that a specific electronic signature is the legally bindin equivalent of the signer's handwritten signature.
-Responsibility of the organization and each system user (Manager, Analyst, Operator) who uses an electronic signature.
+Persons using electronic signatures shall upon agency request, provide additional certification or testimony that a specific electronic signature is the legally binding equivalent of the signer's handwritten signature. system user (Manager, Analyst, Operator) who uses an electronic signature.